samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 The need to lazily consume our logs is why the parsing implementation returns a `chan Item` that asynchronously receives parsed items.
-Sending a message down a Go channel will block the calling gorouting until the message is consumed.
+Sending a message down a Go channel will block the calling goroutine until the message is consumed.
 We can exploit this behaviour by implementing our streaming component as a consumer of our parse channel, pulling items from the parser only when they should be consumed according to their original log entry time.